Does it seem like one of the rooms in your house is never the right temperature?

 Take a walk around your home and check your supply air vents.
+When you check the vents in the room that’s colder or hotter than the rest, do you notice anything different?
 You might be surprised to find one or more of them is closed or blocked.
 If there’s dust build-up, drapes, or furniture in the way of your vents, it can keep them from dispersing air evenly throughout your home.
 You’ll want to make sure the vents have at least a foot of space clear around them (or more, if possible).

 Do You Leave Your Shades Open or Closed?